jasperng-nus/tp/docs/UserGuide.md

 ### Deleting a company : `delete`

-Deletes the specified company from the address book.
+Deletes the specified company from the InternBook.

 Format: `delete INDEX`